• Home

 visual grouping

-In the very early stages of vision—before we’re really conscious of it—our perceptual processes are humming away, attempting to organize the sensory data from vision into something that is meaningful.
-Visual grouping, also known as perceptual grouping, is one of the key ways that the human visual system provides meaning.
+In the very early stages of vision—before we’re really conscious of it—our perceptual processes are humming away, organizing sensory data from vision into meaningful patterns.
+Visual grouping, also known as perceptual grouping, is one of the primary ways that our visual system provides meaning.

-Both the Gestalt psychologists and modern researchers realized that human perception tends to organize information into wholes, rather than parts.
-Without conscious effort, you most likely used perceptual grouping to transform the orange shapes above into an arrow rather than seeing them as separate elements.
+Both Gestalt psychologists and modern researchers have shown that perception naturally organizes information into wholes rather than parts.
+Without conscious effort, you likely used perceptual grouping to transform the orange shapes above into an arrow rather than

-As designers, we can take advantage of this early perceptual organization so viewers will perceive and understand our visuals correctly and rapidly.
-You can read about these principles of perceptual grouping below.
-They are a powerful way to impart meaning to your work.
-Becoming aware of these principles can also prevent viewers from misinterpreting your visuals from unintended groupings.
+As designers, we can leverage these early perceptual processes so viewers interpret our visuals quickly and accurately.
+The principles of perceptual grouping below provide practical ways to impart greater meaning to your graphics.
+Becoming aware of the principles can also prevent misinterpretation caused by unintended groupings.
 This is one of many ways to improve your infographics.

-When parts are enclosed by a completed boundary they are perceived as a single unit—as a visual group.
-You are telling the viewer that the elements are related.
-You might draw a line around a set of buttons in the user interface or place a filled area of color in the background of a map or diagram.
-Here, we perceive the houses on the colored background as grouped and set apart.
-Enclosure is a compelling way to provide meaning.
+When elements are enclosed by a boundary or filled area of color, viewers perceive them as a single unit.
+This signals that the elements are related.
+You might draw a line around related buttons in a user interface or use a background color to group items in a map or diagram.
+In this example, viewers perceive the houses on the colored background as a distinct group apart from the others.
+Enclosure is a compelling way to show relationships.

 grouping-by-boundary